MilonMorshed/k3d/README.md

 How to create registy locally
 How to run your application on a multi cluster locally how to administer the k3d
+# To communicate between Kubectl and k8s cluster ,we need 1.kube/config file and 2. network
 --------------------------------------------
 open -a docker ( If you using docker desktop) k3d cluster list